-This feature also works vice versa, meaning that if the sensors detect you during the scheduled “away” period, the thermostat will make sure to create a comfortable environment.
+This feature also works vice versa, meaning that if the sensors detect you during the scheduled “away” period, the thermostat will create a comfortable environment.

 It looks great in homes decorated in any style, from mid-century modern to shabby chic.

 Making any adjustments to this thermostat is a piece of cake with a 3.5” LCD touchscreen.